In-person Mentorship Program

 Creating Complete Treatment Protocols $2,400.00

 Students diagnose patients in the clinic and design treatment protocols.
-They will create long-term treatment plans and determine patients’ golden path using the various diagnostic techniques.
+They will create long-term treatment plans and determine patients’ Golden Path using the various diagnostic techniques.

-Advanced needle techniques, cupping therapy and bloodletting will be practiced.
+Advanced needle techniques, cupping therapy, and bloodletting will be practiced.

 In-person Chinese Medicine Mentorship Module Four